Multi-Agent Coordination Fluid Flow Modeling and Experimental Evaluation: Methodology

+When the sliding speed $\Dot{\phi_{il}} = v_l$ is the same for every agent $i \in \mathcal{V}_l$, it's agents move as particles of a rigid-body in the $\phi_l-\psi_l$ plane, and thus, inter-agent distances in the $\phi_l-\psi_l$ plane are time-invariant.
+As a result, the minimum separation distance of the desired formation in the $\phi_l-\psi_l$ plane can be assigned at reference time $t_0$, when the failed agent no-fly zone first appears.
+Therefore, $p_{min,0}=p_{min}(t)$ and Eq. \eqref{dminnn} simplifies to

+Since $ d_{min} (t) \geq 2(\eta + \mu)$ is the collision avoidance condition at any time $t$, the inter-agent collision avoidance is assured, if Eq. \eqref{mainequation} is satisfied. \end{proof} \begin{remark} We note that the ideal fluid-flow coordination is defined over a $2$-D plane, which is called $x-y$ plane in this paper.
+However, every agent $i\in\mathcal{V}$ is free to move along a direction that is normal to the $x-y$ plane, while $x$ and $y$ components of its desired position is restricted to slide along a streamline determined by Eq. \eqref{streamline}.
+For better clarification, Fig. \ref{fig:acc_2022} shows how a multi-agent system, moving in a $3$-D space, can apply the ideal fluid flow model to safely wrap obstacles specified as vertical cylinders \cite{emadi2022physics}. \end{remark}

+\textbf{Solutions:} Given above problem setting, we will develop \textit{analytic} and \textit{numerical} solutions with the details provided in Sections \ref{Analytic Solution:} and \ref{Numerical Solution} to define the potential fiction $\phi_l$ and stream function $\psi_l$ for group coordination of $\mathcal{V}_l$'s agents.
+The analytical approach will be used when $\bar{\mathcal{V}}_l$'s agents are dynamic, and thus, potential and stream curves are time-varying.
+The analytic method considers $\bar{\mathcal{V}}_l$'s agents as singularity points that are excluded by combining irrational fluid flow patterns.
+On the other hand, the numerical solution will be applied to safely plan coordination $\mathcal{V}_l$ in the presence of many static obstacles, with arbitrary size and geometry, that are randomly distributed in the motion space, to maximize the motion space usability while ensuring collision avoidance.

-Given above problem setting and foundations, this paper implements and experimentally evaluates collision-free fluid flow navigation of multiple groups of agents under (i) Stationary Non-Concurrent Failures (SNCF), (ii) Time-Varying Non-Cooperative (TVNC), and Time-Varying Cooperative (TVC) scenarios, with the properties listed in Table \ref{table:Properties}.
+\textbf{ Navigation Modes:} By applying the proposed fluid flow guidance, this paper implements and experimentally evaluates collision-free navigation of multiple groups of agents under (i) Stationary Non-Concurrent Failures (SNCF), (ii) Time-Varying Non-Cooperative (TVNC), (iii) Time-Varying Cooperative (TVC), and Stationary Obstacle-Laden Environment (SOLE) scenarios, with the properties listed in Table \ref{table:Properties}.